sabakukhyraa/Cart/README.md

 # Cart

-This project is a practice of an e-commercial website's cart.
+This project is a practice of an ecommerce websites cart.

 Ali Kerem Ata